KnowageLabs/Knowage-Documentation/functionalities-guide/Dataset/ka_dev_dataset.rst

 Once all those settings have been performed you can see a preview of the dataset results clicking on the **Preview** button available on the top right corner of the page.
 It is recommended to check preview to detect possible errors in the dataset code before associating it to a document.

-Note that the metadata can be manage by clicking on the icon |image21| and use the same criterion described in Dataset Otherwise use the icon to save without associating any metadata.
+Note that the metadata can be manage by clicking on the icon |image21| and use the same criterion described in Dataset paragraph.
+Otherwise use the icon to save without associating any metadata.

 Let us describe more deeply each type of dataset.